 The rich biodiversity of our Washington State is under siege by the usual suspects – habitat loss, land use practices, invasive species and climate change.
 Of 3,100 vascular plant species, 350 are rare.
 Rare Care builds partnerships with federal, state and local agencies to provide critical information needed in the conservation and recovery of our state’s native rare species.
 Citizen scientists and students participate in rare plant monitoring, ex situ conservation, reintroduction and education.

-Rare Care has two summer internships available for 2019.
-Applications will be considered starting Feb 25th.
+Rare Care has two internships available for the summer of the 2020.
+Applications will be reviewed beginning Feb 10th.

 Partnering with agencies, engaging students, training citizen scientists

 The US Fish and Wildlife Service funded a multi-year study to support recovery efforts for the federally endangered Hackelia venusta.Students researched pollinators and seed germination requirements, characterized soils, examined arbuscular mycorrhizal fungi, evaluated the light and vegetation of the above-ground environment, and worked with Rare Care to improve germination rates and propagation protocols.
 Citizen scientists supported outplanting efforts.
 If you’re looking for a single species to tell our story, showy stickseed makes a pretty good poster child.